weniv/En_pythonbest20/src/pages/question11.md

 ## Explanation for Input and Output

 For the animal category, there is only one category connected, so all are connected with "└".
-An "└" is entered where there are two spaces after the animal text starts, and then "Cat" comes below.
+An "└" is entered below after two spaces where the Animal text starts, and then one space and "Cat" comes.

 Two children exist under Clothing.
 Men Clothing and Women Clothing.
 This must be sorted in ascending order regardless of the input value.
 Therefore, Women Clothing cannot be placed above.